Introduction to Mongo Database Interview Questions and Answers

 Part 2 – Mongo Database Interview Questions (Advanced)

-10. Write the difference between Normalization and Denormalization?
+10. Write the difference between normalization and denormalization?

 Answer:

-Normalization is dividing up data into multiple collections with references between collections.
-Each piece of data lives in one collection, although multiple documents may reference it.
-Thus, to change the data, only one document must be updated.
-However, MongoDB has no joining facilities, so gathering documents from multiple collections will require multiple queries.
+- Thus, to change the data, only one document must update.
+However, MongoDB has no joining facilities, so gathering documents from multiple collections will require various queries.

-11. What is Cardinality?
+11. What is cardinality?

 Answer: